Nevenall/monsters/xaginassus.md

 ![xaginassus](/images/xaginassus.jpg?raw=true)

-# Xaginassus
+# Least Xaginassus

-Some few demented summoners have been known to employ the *invocation of the least xaginassus* which will conjure one of these fist sized creatures from a strange dark plane.
-Least xaginassuses dwell in darkness and feed upon the warmth of the living.
-They are most commonly placed in packs and satchels to guard against thievery.
-A xaginassus can be easily taught to recognize the scent of its master and any other hand which reaches into its home will be bitten off.
+Some few demented summoners, it has been recorded, employ the *Invocation of Least Xaginassus* which will conjure one of these fist-sized creatures from a strange dark plane.
+Least Xaginassuses dwell contentedly in darkness and feed upon the warmth of the living.
+They are,therefore, commonly placed in packs or satchels to guard against thievery.
+A Xaginassus can be easily taught to recognize the scent of its master and any other hand which reaches into its home will be bitten off.

-## Xaginassus as a Hireling
+## Xaginassus, a Fierce Guardian of Small Treasures

+### Cost

-Cost: Darkness, warmth and the ocassional living creature to consume.
+An Xaginassus will be content with warmth, darkness, and the ocassional small living creature to consume.

-Loyalty: Starting 3.
+### Loyalty

-- Xaginassuses show loyalty only to their master, all others are eaten.
+3 for it's master, all others will be ignored or eaten.

-Skills:
-- Guard it's home
+### Skills

+#### Guardian (+8)

+Any foolish hand which reaches into the Xaginassus's pouch home will be bitten off.
+If you wish to for 8 *Messy* Damage which probably ignores armor.

 ## Xaginassus as a Monster